6 min read

-1. Etsy vs. Website: It’s easy to get lost in the shuffle
+1. It’s easy to get lost in the shuffle on Etsy

 Think of it this way: have you ever asked where a friend bought a product and gotten the response: “from Etsy”?
 The marketplace is built for this response.
 So, even if you are sending your loyal followers directly to YOUR Etsy site, they may be easily distracted by the other fish in the pond, causing you to lose sales.

-2. Etsy vs. Website: Lack of integrations means that you’re flying blind
+2. Lack of Etsy integrations means that you’re flying blind

 In a brick-and-mortar business, you interact with your customers and figure out their needs face-to-face on a daily basis.
 Online selling operates differently.